 - or a reference to any other characteristic that is a protected class under the Americans with Disabilities Act (ADA)

 Above all, the most important thing is that you give out an e-mail address that you actually check.
-The hazard of setting up a new, professional e-mail address (kept separate from your personal e-mail correspondence) is that you’ll forget to check it.
+The hazard of setting up a new, professional e-mail address is that you’ll forget to check it.
 The solution is simple: set up account forwarding.
-This way, you’ll be able to send and receive e-mails as a professional, with the convenience of being able to check both accounts wherever, whenever.
+This way, you’ll be able to send and receive e-mails as a professional, with the convenience of being able to check both accounts.